L-Methylfolate vs Folic Acid: Choosing the Right One

 3. Additives and allergens: Choose organic supplements that are free from unnecessary fillers or artificial ingredients.

-One such supplement that contains folate in its bioavailable form is Activit, which provides 400 mcg of L-methylfolate to support your overall health.
+One such supplement that contains folate in its bioavailable form is ACTIVIT, which provides 400 mcg of L-methylfolate to support your overall health.

 To Sum Up